Beneath Chicktawbut October 2023

 Enthralled by their low line

-Stretching west To Big Blue.
+Stretching west To Big Blue

-My old neighborhood lay beneath Chicktawbut Hill.
+My old neighborhood

-Invisible beneath the trees.
+Invisible beneath the autumn trees

-The world of my youth.
+The world of my youth

-I knew this view well.
+I know this view well

 But from a different angle

-And another time.
+And another time__

 June 1960